-Ordinance 2010-23, Chapter 98: Trees

-At the January 19, 2010, meeting, the Planning and Zoning Board requested that the Town Commission appoint a joint Tree Code Subcommittee to explore the outstanding issues with the draft revised code.
-The Town Commission appointed a subcommittee, which included Vice-Mayor Jim Brown, Commissioner Lynn Larson, and Planning and Zoning Board members Patricia Zunz, Allen Hixon, and Phineas Alpers. subcommittee, chaired by Patricia Zunz met on April 12, 2010, and reviewed all of the remaining policy changes.
-Chair Zunz presented the subcommittee recommendation to the Town Commission at their regular meeting on May 3, 2010.
-The Town Commission reached consensus to forward the revised trees code, incorporating the subcommittee's recommended changes, to the Planning and Zoning Board for their consideration and recommendation.
+- Agenda Item: Proposed Ordinance 2010-23, Amendments to Chapter 98, Tree Code - Presenter: Steve Schield, ASLA, AICP, Planner - At the January 19, 2010, meeting, the Planning and Zoning Summary: Board requested that the Town Commission appoint a Tree Code subcommittee to explore the outstanding issues with the draft revised code.
+The Town Commission appointed a subcommittee, which included Vice-Mayor Jim Brown.
+Commissioner Lynn Larson, and Planning and Zoning Board members Patricia Zunz, Allen Hixon, and Phineas Alpers.
+The subcommittee, chaired by Patricia Zunz, met on April 12, 2010. and reviewed all of the remaining policy changes.
+Chair Zunz presented the subcommittee recommendation to the Town Commission at their May 3, 2010 Regular Meeting.
+The Town Commission reached consensus to forward the revised tree code, incorporating the subcommittee's recommended changes. to the Planning and Zoning Board for their consideration and recommendation.